- Physician Interview and Physical Exam

 - Pain intensity

-- Extent to which the pain is interfering with life and work activities
+- The extent to which the pain is interfering with life and work activities

 - What activities or movements make the pain better or worse